EV Charging Industry Protocols and Standards

 It is typically used to send information and signals between distribution system operators (DSOs), utilities and energy management and control systems to balance energy demand during peak times.

-OpenADR 2.0 enables standardization of demand response (DR) and distributed energy resources (DER) communications and automated DR/DER processes.
+OpenADR 2.0 enables standardization of demand response (DR) and distributed energy resource (DER) communications and automated DR/DER processes.
 It also simplifies customer energy management and eliminates stranded assets.

 OSCP – Open Smart Charging Protocol 1.0